 43. Some of these features need to be dealt with in the initial phase of the tax design, as they relate to the very essence of the tax and determine how well it will meet its declared objectives.
-This is the case with taxpayer and the taxable event, the tax base and tax rate34, or the interactions with other instruments35.
+This is the case with taxpayer and the taxable event, the tax base and tax rate30, or the interactions with other instruments31.
 However, there are many design elements that will, inevitably, be resolved at a later stage during the implementation phase.
 These elements are further discussed below.

 44. Different jurisdictions have adopted different practical solutions when addressing these core elements.
 Chile and Sweden are taken here into consideration as examples, because they have, respectively, opted for the Direct Emissions Approach and the Fuel Approach.
+Irrespective of the approach chosen, administrative issues are always key to the success of a carbon tax, as their particular case studies show.